THE HAMILTON SCORES

 NIALL CARROLL'S CLASSICAL DAYTIME

 Niall Carroll plays music from the heart of the classical repertoire.
-Every day at 12 Niall chooses a piece for his Five of a Kind.
-This week Niall chooses five pieces played by the trumpeter Alison Balsom.
+At midday each day Niall chooses his Five of a Kind.
+This week Niall chooses five works by the Finnish composer Jean Sibelius.

 THE FULL SCORE WITH LIZ NOLAN